 On March 13, 1941 Mahmoud Darwish was born in Al Birweh, Palestine, into a land-owning Sunni Muslim family.
 During the establishment of the State of Israel in 1948, his village was destroyed and his family fled to Lebanon.
-They returned the following year, secretly re-entering Israel.
+They returned the following year, secretly re-entering their homeland.

 As a young man, Darwish faced house arrest and imprisonment for his political activism and for publicly reading his poetry.
-He joined the official Communist Party of Israel, the Rakah, in the 1960s.
+He joined the Rakah political party in the 1960s.
 In 1970, he left for Russia, where he attended the University of Moscow for one year, and then moved to Cairo.
-He lived in exile for twenty-six years, between Beirut and Paris, until his return to Israel in 1996, after which he settled in Ramallah in the West Bank.
+He lived in exile for twenty-six years, between Beirut and Paris, until1996.
+He then settled in Ramallah in the West Bank.

 Considered Palestine's most eminent poet, Darwish published his first collection of poems, Leaves of Olives, in 1964, when he was 22.
 Since then, Darwish has published approximately thirty poetry and prose collections which have been translated into more than twenty-two languages.